Changes are coming to Find A Grave. See a preview now.

 | || member for 10 years, 4 months, 25 days|

 |Bio and Links|

 All photos added under my name on Find A Grave are protected by copyright.
-Any use without my express written permission is prohibited.
-That includes posting pictures to other web sites!
+Therefore I do not authorize the use of any of my photos.

 We have a wonderful 'Edit' tab on each memorial for any edits, links and/or information you would like added to a memorial.
 Only requests received in this manner will be reviewed and considered.
 Please note that I may include your name and contact information in the bio section so that others may contact you if they have questions.

 Before requesting a transfer, review Find A Grave guidelines.
 If you qualify under these guidelines only, send your request using the 'edit' tab and include your exact relationship with the lineage to you.
 Please keep in mind that many memorials I've entered are relatives and, therefore, not subject to transfer.

 |Carolyn Lane Lewis||RE: Wike vs. Wyke|

 Thank you for your help!!
 With the addition of your note, people will at least be aware of the two spellings and know to check both.
 I did find one other record where her father's name was spelled Wyke - Hexie's info in the U. S. Social Security Applicaations & Claims Index, 1936-2007.
 That doesn't necessarily mean it is right, but that source is more "official" than some of the others.

 |Sharen A. Durler-Pflughoeft||RE: Generic Marker Photo|

 Thanks Diane...looking forward to seeing your updates....I haven't worked my Gadd ancestors for some time, but I know there are some gaps and maybe you will be able to fill them in for me.
 Take care and I've added you to my Find A Grave friends and to my Gadd resources.